Thoughts, Stories, and Bits of Wisdom

 The day was picture perfect.
 Bright sun, birds riding the wind created by the ship, the sound of the waves as they gently broke over the bow, the gentle hiss of the water as it made its way past the stern and a sea so clear you were certain you could see the bottom if you looked hard enough.
 He couldn’t have asked for a better day.

 His cabin was already prepared for his arrival.
 Fresh flowers adorned the table, the bed was turned down, the ubiquitous chocolates were on his pillow, and the cabin was already the perfect temperature for sleeping.
-After enjoying a nearly perfect day, that is with the exception of leaving his family who understood, he lay his head down on the pillow and smiled a wide smile.
+After enjoying a nearly perfect day, that is with the exception of leaving his family, he lay his head down on the pillow and smiled a wide smile.
 So he slept.

 The woman hugged her mother and wept softly into her shoulder.
 Her mother stroked her hair and said it was OK as her own tears trickled slowly down her cheeks.
 Lying on the bed before them was the man she had fallen in love with over fifty years ago and who, until recently, had been the strong one in the family.
 Now, his body spent, he was gone.
 She knew not where but she found it interesting that he had left this world with what appeared to be a smile on his face.